List of Kamen Rider W characters: Jun Kazu

 Jun Kazu (加頭 順, Kazu Jun) is a psychic Foundation X researcher who allows himself to be modified by the research of those he represents.
 He comes off as cold and emotionless, speaking in a flat monotone voice and dropping whatever he is holding whenever he sees someone else display emotions.
 However, when sufficiently angered, he will release his emotions in a torrential manner.
 Becoming the Museum's sponsor and overseeing their investments, Kazu eventually obtains Dopant powers of his own.

 During the events of the V-Cinema prequel Kamen Rider Eternal, Kazu served as Doctor Prospect's liaison to Foundation X and acquired his psychic powers.
 He also utilized the Eternal Memory and a Lost Driver to transform into Kamen Rider Eternal Red Flare (レッドフレア, Reddo Furea) until Katsumi Daido unknowingly exploits Kazu's incompatibility with the Eternal Memory to depower him.
-Daido later kills Kazu, who Foundation X recovers and turns into a Necro-Over.
+Katsumi later kills Kazu, who Foundation X recovers and turns into a Necro-Over.

 Following his conversion, Kazu arrives in Fuuto to save the rogue Saeko Sonozaki and offer Foundation X's support in her plot to overthrow Ryubee out of love for her.
 After Kamen Riders W and Accel dismantle the Museum, Kazu rescues Wakana Sonozaki and digitizes her into a Foundation X satellite in an attempt to use her to kill all life on Earth that are not compatible with Gaia Memories and cleanse the human race's impurities.
 Due to Wakana's comatose state, Kazu is forced to reveal himself to the Kamen Riders and bide his time until her power returns.
 Upon discovering Philip is tied to Wakana's emotions, Kazu attacks everyone close to him to initiate his own Gaia Impact.
 When Saeko attempts to rescue Wakana, Kazu professes his love for her, but she rebuffs him.
 While he reluctantly kills Saeko, Shotaro Hidari rescues Wakana.
 Kazu attacks and battles Kamen Rider W, but they overload him with Philip's emotions before defeating him, causing Kazu to dissolve into nothingness.

 Utilizing a Gold Memory called the Utopia (ユートピア, Yūtopia) Memory, which is capable of granting the user's wishes, in conjunction with a Gaia Driver, Kazu can transform into the seemingly omnipotent Utopia Dopant (ユートピア・ドーパント, Yūtopia Dōpanto).
 While transformed, he gains reality-bending powers, the ability to repel attacks directed at him, and absorb living beings' emotions to further power the Utopia Memory.
 Additionally, he can use his psychic powers to augment his Dopant powers.

 Jun Kazu is portrayed by Gong Teyu.

 Tabata

 Tabata (田端) is a Foundation X researcher assigned to transport a suitcase containing the T2 Gaia Memories to Foundation X's headquarters during the series, only to be attacked by Katsumi Daido during the events of the film Kamen Rider W Forever: A to Z/The Gaia Memories of Fate.
-While Daido claims the T2 Eternal Memory, Tabata activates the suitcase's self-destruct, killing himself and dispersing the remaining T2 Memories throughout Fuuto.
+While Katsumi claims the T2 Eternal Memory, Tabata activates the suitcase's self-destruct, killing himself and dispersing the remaining T2 Memories throughout Fuuto.

 Tabata is portrayed by Tsunekichi Takeoka.